How to Take a Screen Shot on iPhone with a Home Button

-Taking a screenshot using an iPhone, iPod touch, or iPad is really easy, and the process is the same on all devices regardless of which model it is.
-Let’s jump right in and learn how.
+If you want to take a screenshot of an iPhone that has a Home button, then you’ll find the process to be super simple.
+In fact, taking a screenshot using an iPhone, iPod touch, or iPad is really easy, and the process is the same on all devices regardless of which model it is as long as they have a physical Home button to press.

-To capture the screen shot of an iOS device, just do the following:
+To capture the screen shot of any iOS device with a Home button, just do the following:

 - Press the Power button and Home button simultaneously